Using a nail gun that’s not shooting nails can be frustrating as it disrupts your workflow. But

 Reason #1: Jammed Nail Gun

 A jammed nail gun creates challenges for woodworkers, as it blows air without firing nails, often only revealing the jam upon hitting a surface.
-Understanding how to unjam a nail gun is essential, as is recognizing the common causes of jams:
+Knowing how to clear that jam is crucial for anyone like me who works with wood.
+And of course, it’s equally important to be familiar with what usually causes these jams in the first place:

 How To Fix

-- Perform a test.
+11. Perform a test.
 Shoot nails on a piece of scrap wood.
+(You might want to know the best nail to use for wood soffit.
+Read next!)

 Reason #2: Improper Air Pressure Setup: Why it Set Wrong?

-Excessive air pressure can cause shooting nails to penetrate too deeply, leading to wood cracking, while insufficient pressure makes it difficult for nails to pass through wood fibers.
+If air pressure is excessively high, it can result in nails penetrating too deeply, causing the wood to crack.
+Conversely, insufficient pressure makes it challenging for nails to effectively pass through the fibers of the wood.

 It is advisable to maintain the correct air pressure within the recommended range—typically between 70 and 120 psi [1].